 You can use Facebook Ads to enhance your organic Facebook marketing strategy, and you can also use them to create strong, thorough Facebook Ad funnels.

 Keep the following in mind:

-- You can use B2B Facebook Ads that utilize lookalike audiences off of your B2B custom audiences to reach cold audiences that are similar to existing customers for discovery.
+- You can use B2B Facebook Ads with lookalike audiences off of your B2B Custom Audiences.
+This way, you can reach cold audiences that are similar to existing customers for discovery.

 - Offer-focused B2B ads can make a big impact on driving conversions amongst interested users.